How accessible are JavaScript data grids?

 Take a look at our guide to customizing keyboard shortcuts to learn how to create your own, including multi-action shortcuts and custom actions.

 ARIA is critical for complex data grids to describe non-semantic HTML elements so that they can be understood by assistive technologies such as screen readers.
 The Bryntum Grid follows the W3C ARIA guidelines for grids, using appropriate roles for cells, rows, and headers.
-Since it uses div elements instead of native table elements, ARIA attributes are necessary to ensure that screen readers interpret the grid correctly.
-Many data grids, such as Bryntum Grid, AG Grid, and DHTMLX Grid, use a div instead of a table element for more flexibility when creating complex grids.
+The Bryntum Grid uses div elements instead of native table elements, making ARIA attributes necessary to ensure that screen readers interpret the grid correctly.
+This is a common pattern among complex data grids, including DHTMLX, as div-based layouts offer more flexibility for features like row virtualization and custom cell rendering.

 A good way to start assessing your grid’s ARIA compliance is to use the Chrome DevTools Accessibility Tab to view the grid’s accessibility tree, ARIA attributes, and the computed accessibility properties of DOM nodes:

-We used the Accessibility Insights for Web Chrome extension’s FastPass tests to evaluate the ARIA implementation in the Bryntum Grid and competing grids.
-FastPass helps identify common, high-impact accessibility issues.
+We used the Accessibility Insights for Web Chrome extension’s FastPass tests to evaluate the ARIA implementation in the four JavaScript data grids.
+FastPass helps identify common, high-impact accessibility issues and is a useful indicator of WCAG 2.0 Level AA and Section 508 compliance.

 To run the check, install the extension in Chrome or the new Microsoft Edge.
 When you open the extension, you’ll see the Launch Pad where you can select the FastPass tests: